the-real/docker/postgres/postgres-connect.md

-Start the `rsm-msba` or `rsm-msba-spark` computing container.
-In the menu that appears, press 4 + Enter to start the postgres server.
+Start the `rsm-msba` or `rsm-msba-spark` computing container to also start postgresql.
 You can connect to the database using the code chunk below.

 ```r